drduh/YubiKey-Guide/README.md

 Determine the desired Subkey validity duration.

-Setting a key expiry forces identity and credential lifecycle management.
-However, setting an expiry on the primary Certify key is pointless, because it can be used to simply extend itself ([revocation certificates](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) should be used instead).
+Setting a Subkey expiry forces identity and credential lifecycle management.
+However, setting an expiry on the Certify key is pointless, because it can just be used to extend itself.
+[Revocation certificates](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) should instead be used to revoke an identity.

 This guide recommends a two year expiration for Subkeys to balance security and usability, however longer durations are possible to reduce maintenance frequency.